YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS/paper_reproduction/README.md

 # Generate convolution kernel for temporal filtering
 We generated the temporal filter kernel by averaging fluorescence responses of the GT neurons to calcium transients with moderate peak SNR between 5 and 8 aligned to their peaks.
 The generated filter kernels are provided in `paper reproduction/Generalization_test` as ".h5" files.
 Alternatively, you can also use the code under `utils/temporal filter` to regenerate them.
 After setting the folders, run `calculate_traces_bgtraces_ABO.m` and `temporal_filter_ABO.m` to obtain the filter kernel for the ABO dataset.
 Run other similar functions to obtain the filter kernels for Neurofinder (NF) and CaImAn (CM) datasets.

+# Reproduce the results in our paper
+We used the conda environment exported as `installation\environment_suns_test.yml` to run all of our tests.
+The major results in our paper can be reproduced by running the `.bat` files under the sub folders `ABO`, `Neurofinder`, and `CaImAn dataset`.
+Some module versions are older than the latest versions installed from `installation\environment_suns.yml`.
+We showed all of our trained CNNs and optimized postprocessing hyperparameters in `training results`.
+We showed all of our output masks, together with the output masks of the peer algorithms, in `output masks all methods`.
+The results of SUNS were saved in Python using C order, while the results of the other methods were saved in MATLAB using F order, so a permutation/transpose is required to align their dimensions (i.e., `permute(Masks,[3,2,1])` in MATLAB, or `np.transpose(Masks,[2,1,0])` in Python).